Post-Election Analysis 2020: Trade

 For much of his administration, President Trump shied away from imposing sanctions against China as he sought to strike a trade deal with Beijing.
 But as tensions between the countries increased amid the coronavirus pandemic, the Trump Administration turned to sanctions to address a Chinese security law imposed on Hong Kong, human rights abuses in Tibet and Xinjiang, and Chinese efforts to build islands in the South China Sea.

-In short, while President-elect Biden may not continue to deploy these authorities as aggressively as his predecessor, he is unlikely to roll them back.
-Congressional frustration with President Trump's reluctance to use sanctions against China for much of his presidency will result in additional legislative efforts to curb China's behavior during the next four years.
+In short, while President-elect Biden may not continue to deploy these authorities as aggressively his predecessor, he is unlikely to roll them back.
+Congressional frustration with President Trump's reluctance to use sanctions against China for much of his presidency will likely result in additional legislative efforts to curb China's behavior during the next four years.

-Export Controls/Sanctions Policy Related to Emerging Technologies
+Export Controls/Sanctions Policy (Emerging Technologies)

-President-elect Biden will continue developing controls for "emerging technologies."
-Since Congress passed ECRA, and controls for "emerging" and "foundational" technologies have yet to be implemented, Congress may focus on ECRA implementation in the 117th Congress.
+President-elect Biden will likely continue developing controls for "emerging technologies."
+Since Congress passed ECRA, and controls for "emerging" and "foundational" technologies have yet to be implemented, Congress will focus on ECRA implementation in the 117th Congress.
 Congress may focus on enhanced reporting on the pace of ECRA implementation and details on how licensing reforms are being utilized by the Commerce Department's Bureau on Industry and Security (BIS).

 Determining what technologies should be regulated under ECRA has taken longer than anticipated.
 Within the Trump Administration, a divide persisted between those who favor comprehensive export controls—especially when it comes to technological collaboration with China—and those who favor narrowly tailored controls to prevent harming American businesses' ability to compete internationally.
 The Biden Administration will continue these efforts as required by ECRA and will face similar tensions between industry and security interests.
+BIS published an advance notice of proposed rulemaking in November 2018 to solicit comments on the criteria that should be used to identify "emerging technologies" that are critical to US national security.
+The notice, which included a proposed list of 14 "representative technology categories" for potential export control, was criticized by industry as too broad in scope.
+In June 2020, BIS published its first "emerging technology" rule to regulate rigid-walled, single-use cultivation chambers, precursor chemicals, and other items in the biotechnology space.
+This rule follows the February 2020 meeting of the Australia Group, which is made up of 42 nations and focused on a multinational export control regime.
+BIS published a similar advance notice of proposed rulemaking in August 2020 for "foundational" technologies.
+Unlike the "emerging technologies" notice, the "foundational" technologies notice does not define what constitutes a "foundational technology."

 Despite the Trump Administration's ECRA implementation hurdles, the Biden Administration will seek to continue developing controls for "emerging technologies."
 In January 2020, BIS issued export restrictions pursuant to an Export Administration Regulations safeguard provision for artificial intelligence software designed to analyze satellite images.
 In May 2020, BIS issued an interim final rule to restrict the supply of certain non-US items derived from US technology or software to Huawei.
 These new restrictions come after BIS added Huawei and 114 of its non-US affiliates to the BIS Entity List.
 In July 2020, BIS published a notice of inquiry seeking comments on the development of new export controls on "surveillance systems and other items of human rights concern."
 BIS also imposed new export controls on trade with China and Hong Kong.
 Separately, the administration used criminal indictments based on trade secret theft to control emerging technologies.